ttasterisco/ttasterisco.github.com/travel-tips/_drafts/2023-petra.md

+---
+layout: post
+title: Petra, Jordan
+---

+Date of travel: May 2023

 - petra - back entrance
 you can get a free shuttle to little petra (last one is at 15:00) then you can walk for ~2 hrs to the monastery or pay to get into a 4x4 truck (don't know how much)